 Bad Remote Control

 The next reason will probably be a malfunctioning remote control.
 If your TV is stuck on one channel, there is a good chance that it’s a malfunctioning remote.
 The first step to take is to replace the remote’s batteries.
 This will most likely fix 90% of your problems.
-Generally, a remote control’s battery can last for about 6 months, and oftentimes people forget to change them out.
+Generally, a remote control’s battery can last for about six months, and frequently, people forget to change them out.

 Another way to see if your remote control is working or not is to use your phone’s camera to identify the remote IR( Infrared light) light.
 Remote controls emit infrared lights to communicate with their corresponding TV.
 Simply turn your smartphone’s camera on, point your remote at the phone’s camera, and press a button.
-Your Phone’s camera should pick up the IR light.
+Your phone’s camera should pick up the IR light.
 This may indicate that your remote control is working properly and you have a TV problem instead.

 Reset Your TV

 You may also need to factory reset your TV to its default settings.
 All TVs have this option.
-Simply go to the TV’s settings page and navigate to factory Reset.
+Simply go to the TV’s settings page and navigate to Factory Reset.
 With some TVs, the factory reset button may be harder to find.
-After you perform a factory reset, if the channel still has not changed, then try to change it manually followed by using your remote control.
+After you perform a factory reset, if the channel still has not changed, then try to change it manually, followed by using your remote control.

 User Error/ Wrong Input